 Before any image upload, make sure it’s compressed – there is no need for huge images beyond your layout capabilities.

-Also, pick the format that suits most of your needs.
-For Magento 2 ecommerce speed up, with a tremendous amount of product images, it is even more crucial not to overload the site.
-The suggestion we have for you: use JPEG format for Product images.
-It is way more suitable for pictures than other formats as you can compromise quality for less size.
-On the other hand, using PNG or SVG for layout and logo is way more beneficial.
-So use it accordingly!
+Also, pick the format that suits best suits your needs.
+For a Magento 2 ecommerce speed up with a tremendous amount of product images, it is even more crucial not to overload the site.
+The suggestion we have for you is as follows: use JPEG format for Product images.
+It is way more suitable for pictures than other formats as you can compromise quality for a reduced size.
+On the other hand, using PNG or SVG for layout and logo is way more beneficial, so use each accordingly!

 If you already use